Chao1423/EV_Sales_Forecast/README.md

 # **EV_Sales_Forecast**

 ## Overview
-This project analyzes and forecasts **electronic vehicles according to the data from International Energy Association(IEA)** using R. It includes data preprocessing, visualization, and statistical modeling, with a focus on time series analysis and predictive modeling.
+This project analyzes and forecasts **electronic vehicles according to the data from International Energy Association(IEA), marklines.com, and National Statstic Bureau of China** using R. It includes data preprocessing, visualization, and statistical modeling, with a focus on time series analysis and predictive modeling.

 ---